You are here

 Anal douching involves gently introducing a half cup of slightly warm water into the rectum.
 This action stimulates a bowel movement and the area is then gently rinsed out until the water comes out clear.
 Some people buy a ½ cup-size bulb syringe from the pharmacy for this purpose.

-It is recommended to use room temperature or slightly warm water only, as soap or other additives can irritate the rectal lining and increase the risk of infection.
-Douching a couple of hours before sex will allow the area to recover before sexual stimulation.
+It is recommended to use room temperature or slightly warm water only, as soap or other additives can irritate the rectal lining and increase the risk of getting STIs.

 Canadian Women’s Health Network – Keeping your Vagina Healthy